 Following my stint as the Royal Statistical Society Guy Lecturer for 2014, I can now be regularly found presenting in schools, pubs and on stage.
 My presentations focus on statistical significance, uncertainty and chance, communicating risk, and issues surrounding correlation versus causation.
 I present thought-provoking and stimulating statistical concepts in a captivating, interactive and engaging way that is driven by real-world problems.

 I am a regular speaker for Maths Inspiration, one of the biggest maths enrichment programmes for teenagers in the UK.
-My involvement with Maths Inspiration has also taken me to Sydney, Melbourne and New York, including joining the National Theatre's Curious Incident of the Dog in the Nighttime world tour.
+My involvement with Maths Inspiration has also taken me to Sydney, Melbourne, and New York, including joining the National Theatre's Curious Incident of the Dog in the Nighttime world tour.
 I am also regularly invited to present at festivals and conferences with the Advanced Mathematics Support Programme, Maths in Action and the Institute of Mathematics and its Applications.
-In 2018 I was the London Mathematical Society popular lecturer and was President of the Mathematical Sciences Section of the British Science Association, giving my Presidential Address at the British Science Festival.
-I have appeared at Science Showoff (you can hear a podcast from the evening here), in March 2015 I was the keynote speaker at the National Cipher Challenge Awards Ceremony which was held at Bletchley Park, and in July 2016 I fulfilled my childhood dream of presenting in the Faraday Lecture Theatre at The Royal Institution.
+In 2018, I was the London Mathematical Society popular lecturer and was President of the Mathematical Sciences Section of the British Science Association, giving my Presidential Address at the British Science Festival.
+I have been involved with the Cosmic Shambles Network, Numberphile (you can hear my COVID-19 podcast here), and I have appeared at Science Showoff (you can hear a podcast from the evening here).
+In March 2015 I was the keynote speaker at the National Cipher Challenge Awards Ceremony which was held at Bletchley Park, and have given a number of lectures in the Faraday Lecture Theatre at The Royal Institution.
 I am a Royal Statistical Society Statistics Ambassador, and an expert statistician for the Science Media Centre and Sense about Science.

 I have made guest appearances in a number of Stand Up Maths YouTube videos with Matt Parker.
 You can see our most recent video here.